 5. Thai Red Curry with Veggies

 If you’re looking for a good vegetarian meal that is easy to prepare yet tastes amazing, look no further than this recipe of Thai red curry with veggies.
 It is not only delicious, it has an amazing comfort factor, thanks to its warmth and delicious amalgamation of flavors.
 If you have the Thai red curry paste handy, you can rustle up this hearty curry in about 30 minutes!
 For Thai curry paste, blend red chilies, pepper corns, fennel, coriander seeds, shallots, garlic, ginger, lemongrass stalks, lemon zest and salt together.
 Add coconut milk to bring it to a smooth consistency.
-Store this paste in an airtight insulated food jar, and you are all set to make a batch of warm and delicious Thai curry for dinner any day!
+Store this paste in an airtight insulated food storage containers, and you are all set to make a batch of warm and delicious Thai curry for dinner any day!
 Cook the vegetables along with Thai curry paste and coconut milk in a pan and are all set for a meal of rice and an amazing curry!